Sleep on a Spotted Jaguar Pillow

 Jaguars live in the forests of Central and South America.
 Sunlight and moonlight filtering through the forest canopy create spots of light.
 On the jaguar’s back are rosettes.
 These are circles with spots inside that look a little like roses.
 These spots help the cat blend in.
 So the spots provide camouflage.
 Using a jaguar spot pattern, you can create a pillowcase with jaguar rosettes.
 (See photo below.)
 The directions are below.

-If you prefer black and white for your pillowcase, try a instead.
+If you prefer black and white for your pillowcase, try a zebra pattern instead.
 Zebra camouflage isn’t about blending in with the environment.
 It’s about blending into the herd.
 Notice how a zebra’s stripes change direction from its body to its legs.

 When zebras are close together in a herd, predators have trouble seeing where one zebra ends and another begins.